Systemic Lupus Erythematosus (SLE)

 In SLE, the body's immune system mistakenly attacks healthy tissues, leading to inflammation and tissue damage.
 This abnormal immune response is thought to be caused by a combination of genetic predisposition and environmental triggers, such as exposure to sunlight, infections, or certain medications.

-The precise cause of SLE is unknown, but a combination of genetic, environmental, hormonal, and immunological factors is thought to play a role.
+The precise cause of Systemic Lupus Erythematosus (SLE) is unknown, but a combination of genetic, environmental, hormonal, and immunological factors is thought to play a role.

 Genetic factors play a crucial role in the development of SLE, as evidenced by familial clustering of cases and a higher concordance rate in monozygotic twins.
 Several genes are implicated in increasing susceptibility to SLE, particularly those involved in immune regulation.
 Key genetic contributors include: